bhsd-harry/codemirror-mediawiki/README.md

 *version added: 2.1.3*

 **param**: `boolean` whether to show the editor, optional
 Switch between the CodeMirror editor and the native textarea.
+Need initialization first.

 ```js
 cm.toggle();